mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 ### Relationship among Different Fairness Definitions

 First, **not all fairness notions are equally important in a given context**.
 For example, when base rate (i.e., the actual proportion of ```pos``` in a population) differs in the two groups, statistical parity may not be feasible (Kleinberg et al., 2016; Pleiss et al., 2017).
+Another case against the requirement of statistical parity is discussed in Zliobaite et al. (2011) and Kamiran et al. (2013).
+Specifically, statistical disparity in the data (measured as the difference between ```pos``` probabilities received by members of the two groups) is _not all_ discrimination.
+Part of the difference may be explainable by other attributes that reflect legitimate/natural/inherent differences between the two groups.
+They argue that statistical disparity only after _conditioning on_ these attributes should be treated as actual discrimination (a.k.a conditional discrimination).
+In addition, statistical parity ensures fairness at the group level rather than individual level.
+Dwork et al. (2011) argue for a even stronger notion of individual fairness, where pairs of similar individuals are treated similarly.

 Second, **not all fairness notions are compatible with each other**.
 Kleinberg et al. (2016) shows that the three notions of fairness in binary classification, i.e., calibration within groups, balance for ```pos``` class, and balance for ```neg``` class cannot be achieved simultaneously, unless under one of two trivial cases: (1) perfect prediction, or (2) equal base rates in two groups.
 Such impossibility holds even approximately (i.e., approximate calibration and approximate balance cannot all be achieved unless under approximately trivial cases).
 Pleiss et al. (2017) extends their work and shows that, when base rates differ, calibration is compatible only with a substantially relaxed notion of balance, i.e., weighted sum of false positive and false negative rates is equal between the two groups, with at most one particular set of weights.
 These incompatibility findings indicates trade-offs among different fairness notions.